vishnudev-p/AI-Fire-Detection-System/README.md

 pip install tensorflow keras opencv-python-headless numpy Pillow Place your dataset in the appropriate directory and specify the paths in train.py.

-Run train.py to train the model.
+Run-train.py to train the model.

-Run predict.py to use the trained model for prediction.
+Run-predict.py to use the trained model for prediction.
 Usage
 To train the model:
 python train.py